eslint/eslint/docs/src/user-guide/configuring/language-options.md

 These examples allow `var1` to be overwritten in your code, but disallow it for `var2`.

-Globals can be disabled with the string `"off"`.
+Globals can be disabled by setting their value to `"off"`.
 For example, in an environment where most ES2015 globals are available but `Promise` is unavailable, you might use this config:

 ```json
 {